adoro-in/handbook/tools/communication-tools.md

 - Hangout
 - [Github](http://github.com)

-Download the above softwares and create an account if you don't already have one.
-And share those usernames with the rest of your team.
+Download the above software/clients and create an account if you don't already have one, And share those usernames with the rest of your team.